Dont-Copy-That-Floppy/pyPhoneInfoga/README.md

 Additions in this repo are under GPLv3.

-This tool is licensed under the GNU General Public License v3.0.
+The original tool by sundowndev is licensed under the GNU General Public License v3.0.

 Some parts of this code comes from [Infoga](https://github.com/m4ll0k/infoga), another project licensed under GPLv3.0.